pavelFaraday/Wordpress-Backend-Cheatsheet/50-FSE_block_themes.md

 ---

-## **Popular Block Themes**
-1. **Twenty Twenty-Two** - A default WordPress block theme with versatile design options.
-2. **Ona** - A clean, minimal theme for blogs and portfolios.
-3. **Tove** - Ideal for cafés or restaurants, featuring multiple block patterns.
-4. **Bricksy** - A stylish block theme for creatives.

----

 ## **Conclusion**
 Full Site Editing and Block Themes represent the future of WordPress, making web design more accessible and efficient.
 Whether you're a beginner or an experienced developer, these tools can help you create stunning, dynamic websites faster and with less effort.

-Let me know if you'd like further guidance on implementing FSE or choosing a Block Theme for your project! 🚀